Nukaraju2003/obfuscation/README.md

-## The code loads a trained Keras model, extracts detailed information about its layers, and saves this information to a JSON file.
+## obfuscation of .h5 model

-## functions
+1 .
+The code loads a trained Keras model, extracts detailed information about its layers, and saves this information to a JSON file.

 ### Steps followed here are
 - Parameter encapsulation